simon622/mqtt-sn/README.md

 can be used to evaluate / test the software.
 For more complex use, please refer to the source build and configuration.

 #### Client CLI
 The latest interactive client build can be obtained from the releases section.
+The client will connect to any compliant version 1.2 or version 2.0 gateway.
+You will need to input the remote gateway details when requested by the wizard.
 [Download](https://github.com/simon622/mqtt-sn/releases/download/0.1.12-may-2022/mqtt-sn-client-0.1.12.jar) the mqtt-sn-client-VERSION.jar and run locally using;

 ```shell script
 java -jar <path-to>/mqtt-sn-client-VERSION.jar